What Is Mephobarbital (Mebaral)?

-The amount of mephobarbital considered to be toxic varies because its toxicity is dependant on a few different things.
+The amount of mephobarbital considered to be toxic varies because its toxicity is dependent on a few different things.
 Typically, an oral dose of a single gram of most barbiturates (including mephobarbital) is considered toxic to most adults.

 Lethal doses can range anywhere from two to 10 grams of ingested barbiturate, depending on the type of barbiturate (short-acting vs long-acting) and the tolerance level of the individual.
-It is possible to confuse mephobarbital intoxication with chronic alcohol abuse or other various neurological disorders.
+It is possible to confuse mephobarbital intoxication with chronic alcohol use or other various neurological disorders.

 Some symptoms of mephobarbital addiction may include: